Relativistically intense XUV radiation from laser-illuminated near-critical plasmas: Optimal density, angle of incidence and preplasma scale-length

-We now discuss how the plasma density and angle of incidence can be chosen to maximise the increase in reflected amplitude and the yield of high harmonics.
-Previous work considering single-wavelength light indicates that an optimum exists for plasma with $S \simeq 0.5$ and $\theta \simeq 62^\circ$~\cite{Gonoskov}.
-To check this, we have performed a parameter scan in laser intensity $I_0$, plasma density $n_e$ and angle of incidence $\theta$ with 1D PIC simulation.
-The laser pulse shape and other simulation parameters are as used in \cref{fig:RESvROM}.
-The covered range is $5\times10^{20}\,\Wcm^{-2} \leq I_0 \leq 10^{22}\,\Wcm^{-2}$, $1/4 \leq S \leq 4$, and $0^\circ < \theta < 80^\circ$.
+We now discuss how laser-plasma interaction parameters may be chosen to maximize the increase in reflected electric-field amplitude and the yield of high harmonics.
+Previous work indicates that for single-wavelength light and a perfectly sharp plasma-vacuum boundary, the optimal conditions are $S \simeq 1$ and $\theta \simeq 60^\circ$~\cite{Gonoskov}.
+Here we extend that analysis to the experimentally relevant scenario where there is a preplasma in front of the bulk, with parameter scans in laser intensity $I_0$, plasma density $n_e$, angle of incidence $\theta$ and preplasma scale-length $L$ using 1D boosted-frame PIC simulations using the spectral code \textsc{elmis}~\cite{Elmis}.
+The covered range is $10^{20}\,\Wcm^{-2} \leq I_0 \leq 10^{22}\,\Wcm^{-2}$, $0.25 \leq S \leq 16$, and $0^\circ < \theta < 80^\circ$.
+The laser duration is increased to $15\,\fs$, i.e. its electric field as a function of phase is $(a_0 m c \omega/e) \sin\phi \cos^2(\phi/24)$ for $|\phi| < 12\pi$.
+Otherwise, the simulation parameters are as described in \cref{sec:RES}.